IbrahimBM2714/Student_issue_tracking_system/README.md

 # Getting Started with Create React App

-This is a project that was created using React and supabase.
+This is a project that was created using React and supabase. <br>
 The styling was done using bootstrap components.

 <br>